DBraun/DAC-JAX/README.md

     pip install --upgrade pip setuptools
     ```

 2. Install the **CPU** version of [PyTorch](https://pytorch.org/).
    We strongly suggest the CPU version because trying to install a GPU version can conflict with JAX's CUDA-related installation.
+   PyTorch is required because it's used to load pretrained model weights.

 3. Install [JAX](https://jax.readthedocs.io/en/latest/installation.html) (with GPU support).